About Athens Youth Chorus

 Mrs. Horne holds a B.S. in Music Education from Duquesne University and a Master of Music Education with Kodaly Emphasis from Capital University, where she was the recipient of the Gregory Von Stein Scholarship.
 She holds Level 3 Kodaly and Orff Certifications as well as memberships in the Organization of Kodaly Educators, American Orff-Schulwerk Association, American Choral Director’s Association, and Music Educators National Conference.

-Founded in 1987 by previous director Marsha Reilly, the Athens Children’s Chorus is an ensemble of the Athens Community Music School.
+Founded in 1987 by previous director Marsha Reilly as Athens Children’s Chorus, AYC is an ensemble of the Athens Community Music School.
 Open to boys (with unchanged voices) and girls in grades 3-9, the Chorus is comprised of two groups.
 The Apprentice Ensemble is a non-auditioned training group for children in 3rd grade and above.
 The Advanced Ensemble is an auditioned group for children in grades 5 through 9.
 Under the direction of Mrs. Melanie Horne since 1999, the Chorus rehearses weekly at the School of Music (Glidden Hall) at Ohio University.